RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 Advanced [used in rna_assembly]
 -in:file:silent                                  List of input files (in 'silent' format) that specify potential template structures or 'chunks'
--chunk_res                                       Positions at which 'chunks' are applied.
+-input_res                                       Positions at which 'chunks' are applied.
 If there is more than one chunk file, specify indices for
                                                    the first file and then the second file, etc.
+                                                 (Used to be called -chunk_res.)
 -in:database                                     Path to rosetta databases.
 Default is based on location of rosetta executables.
 [PathVector]
 ```